-Lee's Summit Resource Recovery Park, Lee's Summit, Missouri: Ms. Welch is the Project Manager for many on-going activities at this municipally-owned facility.
-Ms. Welch is assisting with closure planning, and long-term landfill post- operation considerations.
+Lee's Summit Resource Recovery Park, Lee's Summit, Missouri: Ms. Welch is the Project Manager for many ongoing activities at this municipally owned facility.
+Ms. Welch is assisting with closure planning, and long-term landfill post-operation considerations.
+Closure work will likely begin in late 2017.
 Ms. Welch is responsible for the team designing the transfer station which is planned to open once the landfill is closed.
-Ms. Welch oversees the field personnel responsible for monthly balancing of the gas system, and coordinates with individuals to complete annual financial updates, storm water compliance, waste water discharge compliance, volume calculations, and air compliance activities.
-Other projects at the site have included a groundwater assessment monitoring program and redesign of the gas extraction system.
-Welch oversaw a re-design to the facility's gas extraction system.
-The re-design was completed in order to gain compliance with NSPS regulations as well as to limit potential impacts to groundwater.
+Ms. Welch oversees the field personnel responsible for the monthly balancing of the gas system and coordinates with individuals to complete annual financial updates, stormwater compliance, wastewater discharge compliance, volume calculations, and air compliance activities.
+Other projects at the site have included a groundwater assessment monitoring program and a redesign of the gas extraction system.
+Welch oversaw a re-design of the facility's gas extraction system.
+The re-design was completed to gain compliance with NSPS regulations as well as to limit potential impacts to groundwater.
 The site also installed an active off-waste gas extraction trench which eliminated limited landfill gas migration at the facility.
 Ms. Welch oversaw the project team during the design, construction, and follow-up portions of the project.
-Overall, a 1,700-linear foot trench was installed at depths varying from 10 to 40 feet below the ground surface.
+Overall, a 1.700-linear foot trench was installed at depths varying from 10 to 40 feet below the ground surface.

-Ms. Welch has coordinated planning efforts from a technical and financial aspect for site closure.
-Ms. Welch and the City developed a model to evaluate the impact of various financial decisions related to end of life operations, potential future development, closure, and post-closure maintenance.
-As a result of the model development, the City has been able to make informed decisions leading up to closure and understand how these decisions will impact cash-flow in the future.
+As the facility nears closure (expected to occur in 2019), Ms. Welch has coordinated planning efforts from a technical and financial aspect for the site.
+Ms. Welch and the City developed a model to evaluate the impact of various financial decisions related to end-of-life operations, potential future development, closure, and post-closure maintenance.
+As a result of the model development, the City has been able to make informed decisions leading up to closure and understand how these decisions will impact cash flow in the future.

 Proposed Yellowstone Disposal Facility, Richland County, Montana - IHD Solids Management, LLC: The proposed Yellowstone Disposal Facility is a greenfield site located in eastern Montana which is proposed to have a municipal solid waste landfill and a special waste landfill.
-Ms. Welch was the project manager for development of the application, which involved preliminary landfill siting evaluation, preliminary site layout, engineering design, permit drawings, and the permit application.
+Ms. Welch was the project manager for the development of the application, which involved preliminary landfill siting evaluation, preliminary site layout, engineering design, permit drawings, and the permit application.
 The preliminary landfill siting assessment was used to determine whether the property was worth pursuing as a potential landfill facility.
-Once determined initially suitable, Ms. Welch oversaw the team conducing the hydrogeologic investigation and engineering design.
+Once determined initially suitable, Ms. Welch oversaw the team conducting the hydrogeologic investigation and engineering design.
 Engineering design included footprint alignment, base grades, leachate management, and final cover design, as well as facility monitoring.
 As part of the permit application, a Construction Quality Assurance Plan, Closure/Post-Closure Plan, and Operations Plan were also developed.
-Initial feedback from the Montana Department of Environmental Quality included 7 comments and a few minor revisions, and indicated it was the best permit application package they had received and should serve as the model for future applications.
+Initial feedback from the Montana Department of Environmental Quality included 7 comments and a few minor revisions and indicated it was the best permit application package they had received and should serve as the model for future applications.